pond/dnd/party_ripa/journals/campaign_7/act_2/part_3.md

 * Penny hits once more, L2 smite.
 15 damage.
 It falls back onto the ground, its eyes rolling back; it yells out something, the word "Gith" in there; lands, catches itself, coughs up blood; tries to get up, collapses; tries again; and the ref starts counting - 1...
 2...
 3...
 * ...it can't get back up.

 There's huge applause.
 Penny rushes forward, avoiding the ref taking her arm and throws 30hp into the Githyanki, somewhat horrified by what she's had to do.
 It gets up, blinking as its vision returns.
 It clutches its own holy symbol and casts something.
 Turns out - Tongues.
 Now it speaks, curiously in Elvish for some reason - she understands it - "A noble defeat.
 And nobler yet to see the character and values of your opponent.
 Gith would welcome you into her fold in an instant!
 You can walk amongst us with no shame.
 You are better than your kind.
 I will abide by your demands.
 I will not interfere in your mission for surely it is a holy one.
-I will provide assistance however I can, should you need it."
+But I will provide assistance however I can, should you need it."

 Penny says back, "We spoke the truth.
 We go there to rescue the crew.
 We will do everything we can to rescue your mate if they live."